Lachie-King24/holbertonschool-low_level_programming/README.md

 more_functions_nested_loops - is a directory that goes through more functions of loops

 recursion - is a directory that contains funtions that go through recursions within c, such as factorial

+malloc_free - is a directory that goes through the usage of malloc and manual memory allocation

+more_malloc_free - is a directory that goes through more usage of malloc and manual memory allocation